Anzac railway station

-Anzac railway station is a heavy commuter rail railway station on the Cranbourne, Pakenham and Sunbury lines, serving the Melbourne CBD in Victoria, Australia.
-When opened as part of the Metro Tunnel project, Anzac will be an underground premium station, featuring an island platform with two faces.
-The station will connect directly to the Anzac tram interchange at street level.
+Anzac railway station is an underground railway station operated by Metro Trains Melbourne on the Cranbourne and Pakenham lines, part of the Melbourne rail network.
+It serves the southern end of the Melbourne city centre and South Melbourne in Melbourne, Victoria, Australia.

+Opened as part of the Metro Tunnel project, Anzac is an underground premium station, featuring an island platform with two platforms.
+The station connects directly to the Anzac tram interchange at street level.
 Major construction commenced in April 2018, and was completed in September 2024.
-The station is set to open on 30 November 2025, along with the rest of the Metro Tunnel.
+The station opened on 30 November 2025, along with the rest of the Metro Tunnel.

 Originally announced under the working title of Domain, after the nearby Kings Domain, following a naming competition the station was named Anzac for the nearby Shrine of Remembrance and in honour of the Anzac spirit of "service and sacrifice".
 Construction on the station commenced in 2018 using the cut-and-cover method.
-The station will provide a direct platform transfer to services on the busy tram corridor along St Kilda Road and will provide access to the nearby Royal Botanic Gardens and Albert Park.
+The station provides a direct platform transfer to services on the busy tram corridor along St Kilda Road and also provides access to the nearby Royal Botanic Gardens and Albert Park.

+Upon opening, Anzac became the southernmost underground railway station in the world.

 Location

-Anzac station is being built below St Kilda Road in Melbourne, and is planned to feature four entrances.
+Anzac station is located beneath St Kilda Road at the intersection with Domain Road and Albert Road, near the Shrine of Remembrance.
+It features four entrances: two on the tram stop in the St Kilda Road median, one on Domain Road, and one on Albert Road.

 Anzac precinct

-The station will also feature the first platform-to-platform connection between trains and trams in Melbourne, as half of all passengers are expected to interchange between the two modes of transport.
+The station also features the first platform-to-platform connection between trains and trams in Melbourne, as half of all passengers are expected to interchange between the two modes of transport.
 The Anzac Station tram stop opened to passengers on 19 December 2022, replacing the Domain Interchange which formerly existed on the same site prior to Metro Tunnel construction.
-The train station underneath remains under construction.
+The train station underneath remained under construction.

 The station entrance features a large wooden canopy designed by RSHP, Hassell and Weston Williamson.